ssoufii/Portfolio-Website/README.md

 Technology Stack

+This project leverages the following tools and technologies:

 HTML5 & CSS3: Core structure and styling of the website
 JavaScript: Interactive components and animations
 Bootstrap: Responsive design framework